JustA3DObject/SQL-basics/README.md

 ## SQL

 The SQL directory contains txt files that hold SQL commands for creating a database and performing several queries on the database along with ER diagrams for all tables to better understand the structure of the database.
-It also contains some popular SQL questions that can be asked in coding rounds as well as college exams.
+It also contains some popular SQL questions that can be useful in coding rounds as well as college exams.

 ## Tools recommended